PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/MaxLair-BossFinder.md

 ### Instructions

 1. Stand in front of the professor.
-2. Make sure you have at least one boss saved.
-3. Make sure you don't need to pay ore to start a new adventure.
+2. Make sure you don't need to pay ore to start a new adventure.
-4. Start the program in game or the [Change Grip/Order Menu](https://github.com/PokemonAutomation/Microcontroller/blob/master/Wiki/Programs/NintendoSwitch/ChangeGripOrderMenu.md) depending on which option you choose.
+3. Start the program in game or the [Change Grip/Order Menu](https://github.com/PokemonAutomation/Microcontroller/blob/master/Wiki/Programs/NintendoSwitch/ChangeGripOrderMenu.md) depending on which option you choose.

 This must be done on all participating Switches.